jenkinsci/reqtify-plugin/README.md

 ![reportModelsAndReportTemplates](https://github.com/jenkinsci/reqtify-plugin/blob/master/images/generate_report_build_step.PNG)

-* **Name of report** - This is the name of report without any path or suffix.
+* **Report Name** - This is the report file name without any path or suffix.
 This report file will be created at the root of the Jenkins workspace.

-* **Model of report** - This is the report model.
+* **Report Model** - This is the report model.
 The list contains both library and project report models.

 * **docs** - A scalar paramter to for report generation

-* **Template of report** - This is the template of report.
-The list contains both library and project report templates.
+* **Report Template** - This is the report template.
+The list contains both library and project report templates like HTML, DOCX, Excel, PDF etc.

 ### Configure calling function build step